FirmwareHandoff/firmware_handoff/source/transfer_list.rst

      - 0x7
      - The maximum alignment required by any TE in the TL, specified as a power of two.
 For a newly created TL, the alignment requirement is 8 so this value should be set to 3.
 It should be updated whenever a new TE is added with a larger requirement than the current value.

-   * - size
+   * - used_size
      - 0x4
      - 0x8
-     - The number of bytes occupied by the TL.
+     - The number of bytes within the TL that are used by TEs.
 This field accounts for the size of the TL header plus the size of all the entries contained in the TL.
 It must be a multiple of 8 (i.e. it includes the inter-TE padding after the end of the last TE).
 This field must be updated when any entry is added to the TL.

-   * - max_size
+   * - total_size
      - 0x4
      - 0xc
-     - The maximum number of bytes that the TL can occupy.
+     - The number of bytes occupied by the entire TL, including any spare space at the end, after `used_size`.
 Any entry producer must check if there is sufficient space before adding an entry to the list.
 Firmware can resize and/or relocate the TL and update this field accordingly, provided that the TL requirements are respected.
 This field must be a multiple of 8.

    * - flags
      - 0x4